gearglow/ReptiliaWithATwist/The List.md

 Janet stood with a smile.
 "Pretty much!
 Come on, it's time to show you the study."

 They went down the hallway to a huge room filled with books, expansive bay windows with cozy-looking reading nooks, a substantial desk, and a floor safe tucked away in a corner.
-A black leather binder with a lock was sitting on the desk.
+A black leather binder was sitting on the desk.
 Janet gestured to it.
 "Here's the list!
 It's full of useful foreknowledge, but you'll only be able to read the parts you can act on or already know about at any given time.
 Too much future knowledge cam mess you up.
 Your last self said it wouldn't do to have you too far out of sync with your peers, after all; you're too isolated as it is."

 Harry nodded and opened the binder.